smicklas/smicklas.github.io/about.md

 		</header>

 <!-- Content -->
-<h3>As you may have already seen, my name is Sydney Micklas.</h3>
+<h3>I'm Sydney Micklas!</h3>
 I'm a software developer from Michigan.
 <br>
 <br>
-I graduated from Michigan Technological University in 2019 with a Bachelor's Degree in Software Engineering.
+As a lover of the winter, I attended Michigan Technological University in 2019 and graduated with a Bachelor's Degree in Software Engineering.
 <br>
 <br>
 I'm oriented towards full-stack development, and I'll never say no to an opportunity to grow through new technologies.